-The Francis Firm is a Truck Wreck Litigation Firm With a Track Record of Success Serving the Dallas Metro
+A Truck Accident Lawyer With a Track Record of Success Serving Dallas

 Were you or a loved one severely injured in a large truck accident in or around Dallas?
 If so, you could have the right to pursue a claim for damages against the at-fault party.
 To learn more about your legal rights following an 18-wheeler truck accident in Texas, speak with a Dallas truck accident lawyer at The Francis Firm today.